letsencrypt/acme-spec/draft-barnes-acme.md

 * ACME server performs validation query and sees the response provisioned by the legitimate domain holder
-* Because the challenges were issued in response to a message signed account key B, the ACME server grants authoriztion to account key B (the MitM) instead of account key A (the legitimate domain holder)
+* Because the challenges were issued in response to a message signed account key B, the ACME server grants authorization to account key B (the MitM) instead of account key A (the legitimate domain holder)

 All of the challenges above that require an out-of-band query by the server have